What is Amazon Elastic File System?

 Amazon Elastic File System (Amazon EFS) provides serverless, fully elastic file storage so that you can share file data without provisioning or managing storage capacity and performance.
 Amazon EFS is built to scale on demand to petabytes without disrupting applications, growing and shrinking automatically as you add and remove files.
 Because Amazon EFS has a simple web services interface, you can create and configure file systems quickly and easily.
 The service manages all the file storage infrastructure for you, meaning that you can avoid the complexity of deploying, patching, and maintaining complex file system configurations.

 Amazon EFS provides the throughput, IOPS, and low latency needed for a broad range of workloads.
-For most workloads, we recommend using the default performance and throughput file system settings.
+EFS file systems can grow to petabyte scale, drive high levels of throughput, and allow massively parallel access from compute instances to your data.
+For most workloads, we recommend using the default modes, which are the General Purpose performance mode and the Elastic throughput modes.

 Amazon EFS provides file-system-access semantics, such as strong data consistency and file locking.
 For more information, see Data consistency in Amazon EFS.
 Amazon EFS also supports controlling access to your file systems through Portable Operating System Interface (POSIX) permissions.
 For more information, see Security in Amazon EFS.

 Amazon EFS supports authentication, authorization, and encryption capabilities to help you meet your security and compliance requirements.
 Amazon EFS supports two forms of encryption for file systems: encryption in transit and encryption at rest.
 You can enable encryption at rest when creating an Amazon EFS file system.
-If you do, all your data and metadata is encrypted.
+If you do, all of your data and metadata is encrypted.
 You can enable encryption in transit when you mount the file system.
 NFS client access to EFS is controlled by both Amazon Identity and Access Management (IAM) policies and network security policies, such as security groups.
 For more information, see Data encryption in Amazon EFS, Identity and access management for Amazon Elastic File System, and Controlling network access to Amazon EFS file systems for NFS clients.

 Note